 Contractors bidding or already awarded a contract may need to have a payment and/or performance bond to ensure that the obligations of the contract are met.

 The bond amount required by the obligee varies depending on the type of bond, the duties of the bond, the state and other factors.
-For instance a mortgage broker in Alabama has a $25,000 bond amount, and a mortgage broker in Georgia has a $50,000 bond amount.
+For instance a mortgage broker in Alabama has a $25,000 surety bond requirement and a mortgage broker in Georgia has a $50,000 surety bond requirement.
 Each state determines the bond amount they deem necessary to cover a claim should one occur.
-Bond amounts may also increase based on volume of sales, taxes due and other factors that the state has based the bond amount on.
+Surety bond amounts may also increase based on volume of sales, taxes due and other factors that the state has based the bond amount on.

 The amount that you pay for a surety bond varies on the bond amount, the requirements of the bond, who is requiring the bond, what the risk of the bond is, and often your personal credit.
 In some instances underwriting may request personal and/or business financials.
 Since each situation is unique, the bond amount varies.
 SuretyGroup.com works with many sureties to get you the best rate possible.